 Keith Armstrong: "ITER is much larger than any previous tokamak, so the common technique of using insulation breaks, used by previous tokamaks, would have to handle much higher voltages, making them very much more costly— and significantly increasing the safety problems."

 "ITER has to operate in fusion mode for many seconds, even minutes, when previous tokamaks only had to operate for a second or so.
 So interference with its measurement and control systems needs to be lower.
 ITER is more like an industrial product, that has to reliably do a job of work, than a scientific experiment that only has to prove or disprove a theory!"

-"A "low impedance" tokamak has a very low-resistance vacuum vessel, and ITER's is nearly 1000 times less resistive than Tore Supra, for example.
-It also closely "meshing-bonds" all of its metalwork - including the reinforcing bars in its concrete walls and floors.
-This will allow us to avoid using most of the costly insulation breaks, whilst also reducing the noise in the signals and increasing safety."
+"A 'low-impedance' tokamak has a very low-resistance vacuum vessel, and ITER's is nearly 1,000 times less resistive than Tore Supra, for example.
+It also closely 'meshing-bonds' all of its metalwork—including the reinforcing bars in its concrete walls and floors.
+This will allow us to avoid using most of the costly insulation breaks, while also reducing the noise in the signals and increasing safety."

 "Hopefully, this new approach to tokamaks will speed the day when fusion power is so common that we no longer have to overheat our world by burning fossil fuels."